-Tropical Storm Sally to form in Gulf of Mexico Saturday, head for landfall in Louisiana
+Tropical Storm Sally forms in Gulf of Mexico with landfall forecast in Louisiana Wednesday as hurricane

 Additional areas to watch

-As if three named storms simultaneously wasn’t enough to keep track of, there are more tropical systems the Hurricane Center is watching.
-A strong tropical wave a few hundred miles southwest of the Cabo Verde Islands in the east tropical Atlantic is likely to develop into a tropical depression or named storm in the coming days.
-The National Hurricane Center pegs it with a 90 percent likelihood of doing so.
+As if three named storms simultaneously weren’t enough to keep track of, there are more tropical systems the Hurricane Center is watching.
+A strong tropical wave a few hundred miles southwest of the Cabo Verde Islands in the tropical East Atlantic is likely to develop into a tropical depression or named storm in the coming days.
+The Hurricane Center pegs it with a 90 percent likelihood of doing so.

 Initially bullish on the system’s long-term prospects, weather models have now backed off some and are more tepid in their simulations.